sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/24_Streams_and_Buffers.md

 ## Opinion - BLOBs are not common in core business servers (FIXME: guess)
-Working with stream, buffers, receiving/sending large files is not a usual thing for most server side apps.
+Working with stream, buffers, receiving/sending large files is not a usual thing for most _CRUD_ server side apps.

 The reason is that core business web-apps (servers) work mostly with text data (JSON) etc. All images, videos, files in apps are not uploaded/downloaded from/to the server.
 Instead the server just provides "links" (text) with some authorization data to clients.
 Clients then download files from 3rd part cloud computing storage services, as needed.
 Uploads too, are handled this way, i.e. client side code directly uploads to the external service, and shows progress/success based on responses from the external service.
 Upon success, the client receives a URL and auth data from the external service, which is passed along to the core business server, which stores the link + data.